NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Symbol-Packages.md

 			\MyAssembly.dll
 			\MyAssembly.pdb

-Source files are placed in a separate special folder - `src`.
-This folder needs to follow the relative structure of your source repository, because PDBs contain absolute paths to source files used to compile a matching DLL, and they need to be found during publishing on [SymbolSource.org](http://www.symbolsource.org/Public).
+Source files are then placed in a separate special folder named `src`, which must follow the relative structure of your source repository.
+This is because PDBs contain absolute paths to source files used to compile the matching DLL, and they need to be found during the publishing process.
 A base path (common path prefix) can be stripped out.
-Consider an example library built from these files:
+For example, consider a library built from these files:

 	C:\Projects
 		\MyProject